nortikin/sverchok/docs/nodes/transforms/noisize.rst

 .. image:: https://raw.githubusercontent.com/vicdoval/sverchok/docs_images/images_for_docs/transforms/noisize/noisize_blender_sverchok_example_6.png

-The "Vector" Mode does not use vertex normals so it can be used just with verts
+The "Vector" Mode does not use vertex normals so it can be used just with vertices

 .. image:: https://raw.githubusercontent.com/vicdoval/sverchok/docs_images/images_for_docs/transforms/noisize/noisize_blender_sverchok_example_7.png